-Cindy Geib has been with RCB nearly twenty-five years and has a seasoned grasp on her areas of responsibility.
-These responsibilities include budget/financial management, marketing, ticket sales, concert series production, contracted performances, and implementing concert sponsorship packages
+Cindy Geib has been with RCB nearly twenty-nine years and has a seasoned grasp on her areas of responsibility.
+These responsibilities include budget/financial management, marketing, ticket sales, concert series production, contracted performances, and implementing concert sponsorship packages.

 412.434.7222 x101 | [email protected]

 Phil Parr has over thirty years of substantial experience in the health and human service and public education sectors.
 He has managed non-profit organizations, operated a management consultation business, and served in the cabinet of the Superintendent of Schools of the Pittsburgh school district.
 His career in the school system culminated with the position of Chief of Staff.
 At RCB, Phil oversees the strategic plan and manages development activities to bring in contributed revenue from foundations, corporations, and individuals.